 Transparency: Demonstrates a commitment to transparency and public disclosure

-The company states, “Being in electronics, Best Buy is focuses on OSHA Safety Data Sheet requirements, CA ROHS reporting, Prop 65 and other compliance purposes.”
+The company stated last year: “Being in electronics, Best Buy is focuses [sic] on OSHA Safety Data Sheet requirements, CA ROHS reporting, Prop 65 and other compliance purposes.”

 0 out of 7.5 points